AustinSutherland/arufa/README.md

 In the meaning stage, you must enter the Japanese translation, in plain form if it is a verb.

 Hit enter to submit your answer and the box will change color based on weather or not you are correct.
 Hit enter again to go to the next stage.
-Stages are randomly shuffled
+Stages are randomly shuffled.

+One you submit an answer, you can view the item information dropdown.

 ### How to install